In the beginning

 Another October camp was held at Waterfall and by now the trek cart had had its day.
 Cars and trucks were now plentiful and provisions could be taken directly from the Balmain Road hall to the 1st Leichhardt Troop site at the camp.

 Kangaroo Patrol again won the Finley Shield.

 Patrol Lead S. Fox again represents the troop at the 5th Australian Corroboree in Hobart.

-At the Court of Honour meeting on January 10, the new Assistant Scout Master, Eric Pitcher, discussed forming a theatrical company from the troop.
+At the Court of Honour meeting on January 10, the new Assistant Scout Master, Eric Pitcher, discussed forming a theatrical company from troop members.
 Ten members of the court volunteered.

 On May 25 Coutts suggested at a Court of Honour that the Rovers be formed in Sea Scouts.
-The first patrol was duly formed the following month on the offer of a boat – a cutter from the naval ship The Petrel – presented by the chairman of the Boy Scouts Association NSW Section, Kelso King, soon to be knighted.
+The first Patrol was duly formed the following month on the offer of a boat – a cutter from the naval ship The Petrel – presented by the chairman of the Boy Scouts Association New South Wales Section, Kelso King, who was soon to be knighted.
 That cutter could use its small mast and adopt a lug sail in a following wind, or could be rowed by six to eight men.
-Scraping, painting and maintenance took many hours and it was “hard work rowing”, according to troop records.
+Scraping, painting and maintenance took many hours and it was “hard work rowing”, according to Troop records.

-On December 3 1st Leichhardt Troop hosted a reunion with about 50 “ancients” turning up and vowing, amid the hearty laughter and tales of old camps and treks, to form an Old Scouts Club.
+On December 31st 1st Leichhardt Troop hosted a reunion with about 50 “ancients” turning up and vowing, amid hearty laughter and tales of old camps and treks, to form an Old Scouts Club.

-The trek cart was put away and stored at the hall until the 1970s when a new Group member, ignorant of its historical value, dumped it at the tip.
+The trek cart was put away and stored at the hall until the 1970s.
+It was then that a new Group member, ignorant of its historical value, dumped it at the tip.